• Skip to primary navigation

 6th Annual Summer Public Art Exhibition

-Adam Friedberg • Adair Freeman Rutledge • Aiko Wakao Austin • Andrea Alkalay • Anna Davidson • Betty Young Kim • Camille Nivollet • Carolina Baldomá • Dana Stirling • Donna Bassin • Isabella Kahn • Jennifer Georgescu • Jordan Tovin • Joshua Holz • JP Terlizzi • Hillerbrand+Magsamen • Kevin Hoth • Kristen Joy Emack • Marco Castelli • Mari Saxon • Marky Kauffmann • Michael Dorohovich • Lisa Tang Liu + James Tabor (Alchemy of the Unknowns) • Ngoc-Tran Vu • Ric Pontes • Seokwoo Song • Shawna Gibbs • Shaoyi Zhang • Stephan Jahanshahi • Sungchul Lee • Susan Lirakis • Vicky Stromee • Zuya Yang
+Adam Friedberg • Adair Freeman Rutledge • Aiko Wakao Austin • Andrea Alkalay • Anna Mia Davidson • Betty Young Kim • Camille Nivollet • Carolina Baldomá • Dana Stirling • Donna Bassin • Isabella Kahn • Jennifer Georgescu • Jordan Tovin • Joshua Holz • JP Terlizzi • Hillerbrand+Magsamen • Kevin Hoth • Kristen Joy Emack • Marco Castelli • Mari Saxon • Marky Kauffmann • Michael Dorohovich • Lisa Tang Liu + James Tabor • Ngoc-Tran Vu • Ric Pontes • Seokwoo Song • Shawna Gibbs • Shaoyi Zhang • Stephan Jahanshahi • Sungchul Lee • Susan Lirakis • Vicky Stromee • Zuya Yang

 Vision(ary) is the Griffin Museum of Photography’s 6th Annual summer public art exhibition dedicated to the art of visual storytelling.
 This public art installation features over 20 individual exhibitions with distinct photographic styles.
 Additional banners hung on light standards and sidewalk art installations can be found throughout Winchester’s downtown.